emeliebarthelsson/assignment_2/src/readme.md

 - Create flexible and adaptive layouts that work across different screen sizes

 ## Credit
-- Picture of players gathered from https://www.arsenal.com/men/players
+- Picture of players and information about players gathered from https://www.arsenal.com/men/players
 - Icons from Google Icons

 ## Github repository